 Google posted Guetzli last month.
 Curious about testing it out, I decided to give it a go.
 Image optimization is one of the bazillion things a front-end developer needs to know something about.
 For the sake of sanity, I'm going to assume that readers understand that PNGs are (mostly) lossless and JPGs are lossy.
 However, most programs that encode to file formats often include additional metadata, or do not make the most efficient usage of the codec thus not all encoders are created equally.
 Perceptual encoding is tricky and thus assumptions are made within the constraints of the codec as how to interpret the input data.
-Based on this, there's generally wiggle room to improve encoders to make them "smarter" and deliver better results.
+Based on this, there's frequently wiggle room to improve encoders to make them "smarter" and deliver better results.

 Optimization doesn't end at the encoder.
 In the interest of delivering the smallest file possible, people have written many series of optimizations designed for existing formats, specifically for this article: JPEGs and PNGs.
 The easiest (and incidentally one of the most effective) is ImageOptim.
 Without going too deep, ImageOptim combines several popular image optimizations specific to both JPEGs and PNGs and makes it into brain dead easy optimization.
 It shaves off valuable kilobytes without affecting the image quality.
 Usually, I export assets from Photoshop or Sketch then treat them with ImageOptim and ImageAlpha (for PNGs).
 Often front end developers will use Grunt and Gulp tasks that use many of the same libraries that ImageOptim uses to auto-optimize images in a project.
 Google's Guetzli is a new JPEG encoder which offers new opportunities over my usual post-export optimization tweaks.
 Guetzli promises better results as opposed to simply smaller files.

 I downloaded guetzli using the HomeBrew version for OS X/macOS.
 For my test, I started with high fidelity non-lossy phtoographs captured in RAW and converted to PNG source files.